nathan-hess/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ## Possible Solutions

-A clear and concise description of potential ways to resolve the problem.
+A clear and concise description of potential ways to resolve the problem (if known).

-## Task List

-- [ ] List of proposed steps to resolve the issue.

 ## Additional Notes